refactoring-by-example/refactoringbyexample.com/_posts/2018-03-30-dastardly-duplication.md

 author: nspragg
 ---

-One of the most fundamental principles in software developement is eliminating duplication.
+One of the most fundamental principles in software development is eliminating duplication.
 This is often referred to as the [dry principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and is an underlying notion of many design patterns.
 Understanding and appropriately applying this principle is a key aspect of creating and maintaining clean codebases.

 In the [moving on from callbacks](https://refactoringbyexample.com/2018/03/moving-on-from-callbacks/) post a `DataFetcher` component for a on-line media store was refactored to use `async/await`.
 During the refactor it was noted that the fetching module contained functions that were very similar.
 Reviewing the [source](https://github.com/refactoring-by-example/dastardly-duplication/blob/master/lib/dataFetcher.js) evidences blatant duplication in the fetching and object conversion routines.
-Both of these will be refactored separetely.
+Both of these will be refactored separately.

 ### Remove duplication from the fetch functions: